This article may contain compensated links. See our full disclosure here

-Here’s some great places to shop in London where you may find some treasures and can while away a few hours.
+Here is my London shopping guide – favourite places to shop in London where you may find some treasures and can while away a few hours.

 Liberty – Regent Street, London